davidbeckonline/davidbeckonline-site/content/posts/2022-02_spiritual-letters.md

 4. Transfer BNB from Binance Exchange to your wallet.
 5. On the spiritual letters website, you connect the Metamask wallet with the website.
 6. Perform the donation.
 7. As soon as the transaction is confirmed on the blockchain, the trailer video on the website is replaced by the 72 minutes long movie.
+You might need to refresh the website.

 The user journey is rather complicated, but I really enjoyed this experiment.
 Just recently, the artist added a new [instruction video]( https://youtu.be/fcVClr2-fXg) on YouTube, in order to make this process clearer.
 However, it mee, it was something new and I think that this experience fits very well to the movie itself.